jeremylong/DependencyCheck/dependency-check-ant/README.md

 Copyright & License
 -------------------

-Dependency-Check is Copyright (c) 2012-2013 Jeremy Long.
+Dependency-Check is Copyright (c) 2012-2014 Jeremy Long.
 All Rights Reserved.

-Permission to modify and redistribute is granted under the terms of the GPLv3 license.
-See the [LICENSE.txt](https://github.com/jeremylong/DependencyCheck/dependency-check-ant/blob/master/LICENSE.txt) file for the full license.
+Permission to modify and redistribute is granted under the terms of the Apache 2.0 license.
+See the [LICENSE.txt](https://github.com/jeremylong/DependencyCheck/dependency-check-cli/blob/master/LICENSE.txt) file for the full license.

 Dependency-Check-Ant makes use of other open source libraries.
 Please see the [NOTICE.txt](https://github.com/jeremylong/DependencyCheck/dependency-check-ant/blob/master/NOTICES.txt) file for more information.